 How to Make the Most of Reading

 - Step Outside Your Genre: If you write romance, read sci-fi.
-If you love thrillers, try reading literary fiction or essays.
 This contrast helps you figure out your natural writing style.

 - Imitate, Then Innovate: Practice rewriting a favorite paragraph in your own words.
-It helps you internalize techniques while experimenting with your voice.
+It helps you internalize techniques.

 “The more you read, the more clearly you’ll hear what you don’t want to sound like — and what you do.” — Pamela Koehne-Drube